Subscribe to updates

 Living in Hackney Scrutiny Commission - Wednesday 21 January 2026 7.00 pm

-The Living in Hackney Scrutiny Commission met on Wednesday 21 January 2026 to discuss joint social tenancies and domestic abuse, and to review the council's housing strategy.
-The Commission also reviewed its action tracker and work programme.
+The Living in Hackney Scrutiny Commission met on Wednesday 21 January 2026 to discuss the significant challenges faced by victims of domestic abuse who share joint social tenancies with their perpetrators, and to review the Council's Housing Strategy 2026-31.
+The Commission also noted the progress on the Housing Improvement Plan and reviewed the Housing Revenue Account budget monitoring.

 Joint Social Tenancies and Domestic Abuse